DevExpress/devextreme-reactive/packages/dx-react-grid-bootstrap3/README.md

 );
 ```

-Make sure that [React-Boostrap](https://react-bootstrap.github.io) dependencies are installed and configured.
+Make sure that [React-Boostrap](https://react-bootstrap.github.io) dependencies are installed and properly configured.
 Check the React-Bootstrap's [Getting Started](https://react-bootstrap.github.io/getting-started.html) article for configuration details.

 ## Getting started

-This package provides components and plugins implementing Bootstrap 3 rendering for the React Grid, which you can use instead of the ones provided by the original React Grid package.
+This package provides components and plugins implementing Bootstrap 3 rendering for the React Grid, which you can use instead of the ones the original React Grid package provides.

 See [demos](https://devexpress.github.io/devextreme-reactive/react/grid/demos/) for more information.